Kabilash01/Traffic-Light-Signal-Optimization-With-Reinforcement-Learning-and-QNN/README.md

-# 🚦 Traffic Light Optimization with Reinforcement Learning
+# 🚦 Traffic Light Optimization with Reinforcement Learning -and -QNN

 This project provides a reinforcement learning-based framework for optimizing traffic flow at complex urban intersections.
 A Deep Q-Learning agent is trained to intelligently control traffic signal phases in order to minimize congestion and waiting times, ultimately improving traffic efficiency.